zarf-dev/proposals/0035-feature-flags/README.md

 ```
 // Set takes a slice of one or many flags, inserting the features onto user-configured features.
 If a feature name is
 // provided that is already a part of the set, then Set will return an error.
-// TODO: Should we allow users to call this multiple times even if we don't allow them to overwrite features?
 func Set(features []Feature) error {
   ...
 }